 Beach bar and restaurant by day, exhilarating club by night, Aquarius has become renowned for its after beach parties that take over the club's two floors.

 Not compromising on standards, Aquarius prides itself on its VIP experience.
 However, even if you're not looking to break the bank you can still enjoy the club's great selection of food and drink on its terraces during the day.

 For pure urban and hip-hop, look no further than Fresh Island, a personal favourite of Snoop Dogg and Madcon.
-At the other end of the spectrum, hardstyle fans should head to Hard Island to see artists such as Angerfist, Warface and Miss K8 inside Kalypso and Aquarius.
+At the other end of the spectrum, hardstyle fans should head to Hard Island to see artists embracing the highest rates of BPM inside Kalypso and Aquarius.

 View all our Croatian music festivals here.